 Asthma Prevention and Asthma Recovery: Here’s What You Need To Know

 Have you repeatedly suffered from asthma attacks or even had to visit the hospital?
 If so, it might not be a coincidence – you could have been suffering all these years without knowledge of how to suppress or even help your asthma.
-Fortunately, academics, industry specialists, and healthcare professionals from around the world are contributing their knowledge to find new and innovative ways for people with asthma to improve their quality of life and reduce their symptoms and help with Asthma prevention and recovery.
+Fortunately, academics, industry specialists, and healthcare professionals worldwide are contributing their knowledge to find new and innovative ways for people with asthma to improve their quality of life, reduce their symptoms, and help with Asthma prevention and recovery.

 The Symptoms of Asthma

-There are many different symptoms of asthma, and they can vary from person to person.
+There are many different asthma symptoms, and they can vary from person to person.
 Some common symptoms include:

 • Shortness of breath